OfferZen-Community/make-robots-iot/readme.md

 ## Welcome

 We're connecting a Sphero robot to the AWS IoT Cloud via a Raspberry Pi!
+Invite others to apply [here](https://make.offerzen.com/course/iot-robots/).

 <b>The aim of the day is to learn new things.
 You do not need to achieve specific goals.</b> The agenda of the day caters for varying levels of experience and different people will learn different things by playing with the same tools.